 The six colleges and universities in Alaska are largely located near Anchorage and Fairbanks, two of the state’s largest cities.
 However, the University of Alaska Southeast houses campuses in the island towns of Juneau, Ketchikan, and Sitka.
 Also, 2 universities in Alaska offer online degrees for students in more remote areas, or anywhere.
-While the tuition for Alaska’s largest universities, the University of Alaska Anchorage and the University of Alaska Fairbanks, offer competitive rates of $8,000–$9,000, the University of Alaska Anchorage’s student population is nearly twice the size, with nearly 11,000 students.
+While the tuition for Alaska’s largest universities, the University of Alaska Anchorage and the University of Alaska Fairbanks, offer competitive rates of $8,000-$9,000, the University of Alaska Anchorage’s student population is nearly twice the size, with nearly 11,000 students.
 This state also offers two private colleges, both with religious backgrounds, in Alaska Pacific University and Alaska Bible College.

 Find college admissions consultants in your state.

 Those hoping to truly immerse themselves in Alaska’s wilderness may want to consider attending Iḷisaġvik College, which is a tribally-owned community college located in Barrow, the northernmost point in Alaska.
 Many of the degrees students pursue in Alaska fall in the science and social science fields, but students also have the option to obtain degrees in areas like religious studies, education, and liberal arts.

 Alaska’s landscape is as vast as its history.
 The massive glaciers, thousands of miles of coastline, our country’s highest mountain peak, and wildlife that live among the people are only some of the features that have helped earn this state its nickname, The Last Frontier.
 Though there are numerous online degree programs in Alaska, students aspiring to see caribou in person or witness the Northern Lights may want to get their degree on one of Alaska’s sprawling college campuses.

 For students hoping for a mix of adventure and education, learn more about Alaska’s higher education institutes, degree options, and top career paths.